The Afghan Hound is aloof and dignified, synonymous

-Aloof and distinguished are two words which accurately describe the Afghan hound so if you're looking for a dog which you can form a strong bond with, then this may not be the correct breed for you!
+The Afghan Hound is aloof and distinguished, with it's own streak of independence.
+If you're looking for a dog with which you can form a strong bond, this may not be the best breed for you.

 They are intelligent, agile and loyal and need a fair amount of exercise to stop them from becoming destructive.
 A large back yard is ideal to let them run around in but make sure the fence is high enough as these agile dogs can jump great heights!